 What’s the Best Soil Mix?

-Watermelon peperomia plants prefer a soil mix that is well-draining yet capable of holding water and nutrients.
+Watermelon peperomia plants prefer a well-draining soil mix that can hold water and nutrients.

 To make a potting soil that your watermelon peperomia will love, mix the following: